ACquantclub/ConvexTrader/README.md

 # this returns the optimal trade vector to be used
 result = single_period_optimization(r_t, w_t, gamma, phi_trade, phi_hold)

 ```

 ### Running Tests

-1. **Navigate to the tests directory**:
-    ```bash
-    cd tests
-    ```

-2. Follow the instructions in the README located in the [tests directory](https://github.com/ACquantclub/ConvexTrader/blob/main/tests/README.md) to run the tests.
+1. Follow the instructions in the README located in the [tests directory](https://github.com/ACquantclub/ConvexTrader/blob/main/tests/README.md) to run the tests with pytest.

 ## Contributing

-We welcome contributions in the form of new solvers, additions to our benchmark suite, or anything that improves the tool!
-Here's how to get started:
+We welcome contributions in the form of coding new applications of convex optimization towards trading, or anything to help improve the tool.
+Here's how you can help:

 ### Setting Up a Virtual Environment